clucero36/spotify-clone/README.md

 To Do:

-  -Continue Development of Unauthenticated Views: reusability & nested routes
+  -Continue Development of Unauthenticated Views: reusability, nested routes, & mobile viewing.

 Landing Page UI